 Best Ways to Consume Almonds

-- Snacking on raw almonds: Dicing them and sprinkling across a variety of dishes such as salads adds a crunchy and rich taste.
+- Snacking on raw almonds: Dicing them and topping them across a variety of dishes such as salads adds a crunchy and rich taste.
 Eating them raw makes for a quick snack as well.

-- Soaked almonds: Soaking the almonds overnight removes toxins from its coat, decomposes its gluten content and releases phytic acid.
+- Soaked almonds: Soaking the almonds overnight removes toxins from their coat, decomposes their gluten content and releases phytic acid.
 This makes it a much healthier alternative to consuming them raw.

 - Almond milk for pregnancy: Though not as healthy as cow’s milk, almond milk is still highly nutritional and provides a great choice for those who are lactose intolerant.

-- Almond butter: Making the almonds into a food paste gives you almond butter.
+- Almond butter: Turning the almonds into paste gives you almond butter.
 Adding water to it gives almond milk.
 Almond butter is a great source of proteins, fibre and healthy fats, and also reduces bad cholesterol.

-How Many Almonds Should A Pregnant Woman Eat A Day?
+How Many Almonds Should a Pregnant Woman Eat in a Day?

 A single ounce (28 gram) comprises 23 almonds on an average.
 Eating one ounce per day has been judged to provide the best benefit without any drawbacks.

-Mixing almonds with raisins and dates decrease the Pitta aggravation in blood.
+Mixing almonds with raisins and dates decreases the pitta aggravation in blood.
 Pitta is present in the digestive tract and can cause heartburn and acidity when not maintained at the right level.

 If you want a schedule on when and how many almonds to consume, 10 in the morning and 10 in the evening can be a good plan.
 Every individual is different, so build a plan that suits your body in consultation with the doctor.

-Conclusion: Considering the numerous advantages that this nut offers, non-allergic pregnant women should definitely incorporate badam into their diets.
+Conclusion: Considering the numerous advantages that this nut offers, pregnant women who are not allergic should definitely incorporate badam into their diets.
 Make sure to always eat them in moderation, as consuming too much can have bad repercussions.
 Try leaving the almonds soaked in water through the night.
 The benefits are much more compared to when they are dry.
 Space the consumption evenly and enjoy good health and a happy pregnancy.